linroger/Wealth-of-Nations/Credit Markets/Credit Markets Session 5.md

 	- a and d are expressed in % of the underlying pool notional
 - Cumulative portfolicash-flows, both coupons and losses, are assigned inttranche cash-flows via "waterfall" logic
 - CDO fixed leg pays the contractual coupon c on the outstanding Tranche notional (adjusted for defaults)
-- Tranche attachment/detachment points are adjusted for realized defaults
+- Tranche detachment points are adjusted for realized defaults

 ### SYNTHETIC CDX IG INDEX TRANCHES
 - Uses CDX IG Index as underlying pool